Yingdong-Hu/mae/README.md

 # Bootstrapped MAE Documentation

 This is the repository containing the implementation of the Bootstrapped MAE algorithm for the coding assignment.
+Results (both checkpoints and tensorboard log outputs) from our runs are saved in the `results` folder.
+To view the tensorboard log outputs, just type `$ tensorboard --logdir /results` (or the full path to the results if this doesn't work) into the command line and click the link that is printed out.
 If you want to reproduce the results shown in the report, please follow the instructions below.

 ## Table of Contents